giseldo/chatbot_BTA_BPMN_to_AIML/README.md

 - Download (or save) the BPMN file that you have created in a folder in your computer.

-- Install in your enviroment or try the on-line version available at [BTA chatbot](https://chatbotari.herokuapp.com/).

 - Load the BPMN file downloaded and convert it into a AIML File.

 Note: For this purpose this project come with a brand new BPMN to AIML converter and a AIML 2.0 chatbot (both are in the same project).